Monday, July 19, 2021

 Boiling pots flowing toward the canal

-It was very quiet in the canal park but the trains barrelled past north of us and the semis zoomed by to the south making it a noisy spot in a quiet river town.
-We are all trying to get somewhere.
-Three Looper boats, a Canadian boat heading home and a power boat on vacation.
-Together we are making the best of our situation.
+The canal park was quiet but the trains barreled past north of us and the semis zoomed by to the south, making our wall a noisy spot in a quiet river town.
+The three Looper boats, a Canadian boat heading home and a power boat on vacation are all trying to get somewhere.
+Together we were making the best of our situation.
 As we lament our misfortune we quickly agree...this is going to make a great story!

 On day four, we got the news that the Locks would reopen.
 Mona GeeTake-Two, and the power boat on vacation prepared to depart.
 We waved them off with safe travel sentiments, happy to know we'd escape Canajoharie but a little bittersweet about saying goodbye.

 Osimo and Mystic would wait one more day to let the churning water and debris subside.
-Later in the day our friend Brian on Serenity came around the corner and onto Canajoharie park wall.
-We were last with him in Waterford; it was good to see him again.
+Later in the day our friend Brian on Serenity came around the corner and made his way onto the Canajoharie park wall.
+We last saw him in Waterford.
 Our fleet became three.
+We would move west together until Brian slipped into the Oswego Canal to head home and cross his America's Great Loop wake.

 Osimo and Mystic, after the other boats went west